MJAS1/vidman/README.md

 Note also that most parameters are optional.
 Omitting start, for example, sets it to the default value of 0.

-Each event has a trigcode parameter which is used to specify the code written to the serial or parallel port when the event is applied.
+Each event has a trig_code parameter which is used to specify the code written to the serial or parallel port when the event is applied.
 You need to run the software as root in order to gain access to the ports.
 You also need to specify which port you want to use by choosing menu->edit->use serial port or use parallel port.
 The address of the parallel port may have to be changed in the config file, if the default address is not correct.
-Motion detection uses two
-trigcodes: trigcode is emitted on event onset and trigcode2 when the movement stops.

 To use image, record and playback events, an object needs to declared.
 For image use the following syntax: